box/box-developer-changelog/content/2022/04-21-improvements-in-custom-apps-approval-flow.md

 # Improvements In Custom Apps Approval Flow

 Today we added further improvements to the custom apps approval flow.
-As a result, you can now use a new **Enablement** tab in Developer Console to directly request a Box Admin to enable 0Auth 2.0 custom apps.
+As a result, you can now use a new **Enablement** tab in Developer Console to directly request a Box Admin to enable OAuth 2.0 custom apps.

 Additionally, Box Admins can use Custom Apps Manager to view and enable custom apps in Admin Console.